manavortex/FurnitureCatalogue/CONTRIBUTING.md

 - an account at github.com (so if you burn out or go MIA, the next volunteer can take over from you)
 - Notepad++ for file editing (trust me, it's so much better than regular notepad)
+  - VSCode is also a good alternative as it offers IDE and LuaDoc support
 - git: https://git-scm.com/download/win.
   - Install with default options, except for "chosing the default editor used by git" - you'll want to select notepad or notepad++
 - a client.
 I'll walk you through how to use https://www.syntevo.com/smartgit/download/ here.